dragosidle/FEM_coffeeroasters-subscription-site/README.md

 ### Continued development

 In the future I will only write my css from mobile to desktop.
 Doing this I will end up with a more fluid development, less unexpected behaviors and a way cleaner stylesheet.
 I have to work more on the JS logic that happens behind the scenes.
 In this one a lot of the 'magic' is based on the DOM, so if you inspect element the price of one card on the plan page and change it to any number you will affect the checkout generated price.
 I will completely separate the javascript logic from the visual stuff on the next challenges.
 One aspect that I have avoided in my learning journey was transitions.
 The arrows in the plan page are not rotating naturally, because of this I found myself wasting a lot of time trying to get them to work, they only rotate beautifully when clicking on the left side choices map on desktop view.
 Weird.
-I'm looking forward to ways of accelerating my workflow and to get a better grip of transitions, otherwise I'm pleased with how it ended up.
+I'm looking forward learn new ways of accelerating my workflow and get a better grip of transitions.

 ### Useful resources